Alice Waters’s Baked Goat Cheese Salad

 It’s hard to find fault in a warm round of herb-marinated, breadcrumb-encrusted goat cheese.
-But seriously my friends, the goat cheese was not the star of this salad.
+But, if you can believe it, the goat cheese was not the star of this salad.
 See those greens up there?
 The tender green leaves and the baby red romaine?
-These greens, gosh, I can’t even begin to tell you how delicious they are.
+I cannot tell you how delicious they are.
 They come from Morning Song Farm, the north San Diego County farm whose CSA I just joined.

 Most of you know what a CSA is, but just in case, there is a quick summary about halfway down the page here.
 And if you still haven’t signed up for one, check out LocalHarvest.org.
 With 2,500 participating farms listed in their database, Local Harvest has the most comprehensive directory of CSAs in the country.